Business and Other Risks

 1-1.
 Economic Trends in Key Markets

-The Fujitsu Group provides ICT services, server and storage products, network products, as well as semiconductors and other components, to clients in corporate and public institutions, as well as consumers in Japan and other regions around the globe.
-Hence, sales and income generated from these operations are greatly affected by economic conditions and sudden changes in the supply and demand balance in each respective market.
-The economic trends and sudden changes in the supply and demand balance in our key markets, namely Japan, North America, Europe, and Asia (including China), can significantly impact Fujitsu Group operations.
-In response to such market changes, the Group continuously implements structural reforms.
+The Fujitsu Group provides ICT services, server and storage products, network products, as well as semiconductors and other components, to clients in corporate and public institutions, as well as consumers in Japan and every region of the globe.
+Hence, sales and income generated from these operations are greatly affected by economic conditions and/or sudden changes in the supply and demand balance in each respective market.
+The economic trends and/or sudden changes in the supply and demand balance in our key markets, namely Japan, North America, Europe, and Asia (including China), can significantly impact Fujitsu Group operations.
+In a bid to respond to such market changes, the Group continuously implements structural reforms.
 However, drastic market changes could force us to enact structural reforms on a far greater scale than initially expected, resulting in a temporary increase in related expenses.

 1-2.
 Exchange Rates, Interest Rates, and Capital Markets